 Henry is a lawyer who survives a shooting only to find he cannot remember anything.
 If that weren't enough, Henry also has to recover his speech and mobility, in a life he no longer fits ...
 See full summary »

 Carolyn Polhemus, an up-and-comer in the Kindle County D.A.'s Office, is found viciously murdered in her home.
 Immediately her boss, D.A.
 Raymond Horgan and his chief deputy, Rusty Sabich ...
 See full summary »

-After the death of their loved ones in a tragic plane crash 'Harrison Ford' and Kristin Scott Thomas find each others keys in each others loved ones posessions and realize that they were having an affair and must figure out all the details.
+After the death of their loved ones in a tragic plane crash Harrison Ford and Kristin Scott Thomas find each others' keys in each others loved ones' possessions and realize that they were having an affair and must figure out all the details.
 Written by

 40 of 66 people found this review helpful.

 Was this review helpful to you?